karlroberts/sbt-web-s3/README.md

 # sbt-web-s3

+### Status
+currently a 0.1.0-SNAPSHOT build and has not been release to a repo yet.
+Therefore not ready for production.
+It does publish to S3 but Incremental mode is not yet active.

 ## Description

 This AutoPlugin's main goal is to allow you to publish compressed static website assets to an Amazon AWS S3 bucket.